-2017 2016
+2018 2017

 Year ended August 31,

-Opening net book value 279 375
+Opening net book value 178 279

-Amortization for the year (94) (94)
+Amortization for the year (90) (94)

-Exchange differences (7) (2)
+Exchange differences 4 (7)

-Closing net book value 178 279
+Closing net book value 92 178

 At August 31,

-Cost 847 855
+Cost 851 847

-Accumulated amortization (669) (576)
+Accumulated amortization (759) (669)

-Net book value 178 279
+Net book value 92 178

 Intangible assets consist of client lists from acquired entities and are stated at cost less accumulated amortization.
-These intangible assets are amortized on a straight-line basis in the consolidated statements of earnings to general and administrative expenses over their estimated useful life of ten years with two years remaining.
+These intangible assets are amortized on a straight-line basis in the consolidated statements of earnings to general and administrative expenses over their estimated useful life of ten years with one year remaining.